 The last two components, which we did not discuss so far, are monitoring and control and operator.
-The component monitoring and control is a system representing the inverse of chain actuator - system - sensor, which is additionally modified by the objectives and interacts with operators.
-Note that similar to the system itself, also the monitoring and control system may exhibit an internal state.
-This block is typically implemented using computer or other devices such as PLCs.
-In the literature, the two following descriptions are found most regularly: A control is a process in a system, in which one or more variables as input variables influence other variables as output variables due to the laws peculiar to the system.
+The component monitoring and control is a system representing the inverse of the chain actuator - system - sensor, which is modified by the objectives and interacts with operators.
+Similar to the system itself, the monitoring and control system may exhibit an internal state.
+This block is typically implemented using computers or other devices such as PLCs.
+In the literature, the two following descriptions are found most regularly:

+A control is a process in a system in which one or more variables as input variables influence other variables as output variables due to the laws peculiar to the system.